 - If your pet has a long coat, consider clipping your pet (including head and tail) during periods of high tick risk to make searching and detection of ticks easier

-Animal Emergency Service's Dr Rob Webster shows ABC News how to conduct a tick search.
-(Source: ABC News)
+Animal Emergency Service's Dr Brooke Schampers, along with her fur baby Polo, shows us how to conduct a tick search.